Protest: FRIN unions demand removal of DG |

 “We call this place Forestry Research Institute, but there is no research as it stands right now.

+- Kwankwaso condemns Plateau killings, says perpetrators must be brought to book

+- Dangote, others on Forbes billionaires list, proof of prosperity in Nigeria – TMSG

-“As researchers, we need to upgrade ourselves, but we’ve not been having support in any way,” Hasstrup said.
+“As researchers, we need to upgrade ourselves, but we’ve not been having support in any way.”

 He said the DG must be replaced with someone who understands the institute’s mandates.